ztachip/ztachip/Documentation/ztachip_programmer_guide.md

 FPU unit operates on data resides in SCRATCH space only.
 FPU data input must first be transferred from PCORE or DDR space to SCRATCH space.

-FPU results are written to SCRACH space only.
+FPU results are written to SCRATCH space only.
 FPU results must then be transferred to PCORE or DDR space from SCRATCH space.

 In similar way as other MCORE operations, FPU operators are assigned to a HART context depending on when it is being issued.

-FPU waits for all data transfers to/from SCRACH space to be completed before FPU can begin with execution.
-FPU only waits for the completion of SCRACH data transfer with the same HART context as FPU HART context.
+FPU waits for all data transfers to/from SCRATCH space to be completed before FPU can begin with execution.
+FPU only waits for the completion of SCRATCH data transfer with the same HART context as FPU HART context.

 #### 2.5.1 FPU operators definitions